For a map of the area and a short introduction explaining this itinerary which runs along Via Clodia see page one.

 The inhabitants of many old towns of Latium, and in general of Italy, have left their homes because they were built on the steep slope of a hill and therefore were difficult to access by car.
 At Barbarano, owing to the flatness of the terrace where it stands, this did not happen and most of its buildings, which belong to different periods, have been restored with only minor changes.

-The Biedano River gorge seen from Barbarano and a detail showing some of the many caves existing in the area
+The Biedano River gorge seen from Barbarano and a detail showing some of its many caves

 The main street of Barbarano ends with a terrace which offers a fine view over a gorge which reaches Blera, three miles to the west.
 Its walls show many caves, which in most cases were at least partially made by the Etruscans, who used them as tombs.